NadiarabTech100/Everything-Missing-But-The-Girl-App/README.md

 # Everything-Missing-But-The-Girl App

-An app designed to empower women and solo travelers in the UK to seek safe journeys.
+An app designed to empower women and solo travelers to travel safely a user-focused, scalable app

 ---